 B(3).
 When Certificates of Occupancy have been issued for 2,000 residential units or the equivalent thereof, in terms of trip generation, the Developer shall prepare a Transportation Systems Management (TSM) program.
 The plan shall be reviewed by Manatee County, Metropolitan Planning Organization, Florida Department of Transportation (FDOT), and TBRPC.
+[The provisions of Section B(3) have been completed in accordance with the LDA.]

 The TSM program shall include a yearly assessment of the actual achievement of vehicle trips diverted from the peak hour as a result of the TSM measures.
 This assessment shall also include sufficient and appropriate documentation for all diversions claimed as a result of the TSM measures.
-Results of the TSM program shall be included in the Annual Report.
+Results of the TSM program shall be included in the Biennial Report.